tsionyx/nonogrid/README.md

 By default, the backtracking algorithm used for solving hard puzzles.
 The feature `sat` allows to use the [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver for such a job.
-The most of hard puzzles are solved significantly faster with this option.
+The most of hard puzzles solved significantly faster with this option.

-The latest benchmarks show that the SAT-solver is very effective for the hardest webpbn puzzles (actually, only two puzzles are found that solves longer than an hour: [25820](https://webpbn.com/25820) and [26520](https://webpbn.com/26520)).
+The latest benchmarks show that the SAT-solver is very effective for the hardest webpbn puzzles (actually, only two puzzles found that solved longer than an hour: [25820](https://webpbn.com/25820) and [26520](https://webpbn.com/26520)).